Non-Immigrant Work Authorization Immigration Attorneys

 Foreign-born workers in the U.S. must accurately complete Form I-9, an employment eligibility verification form which is the most integral part of non-immigrant work authorization.
 Any foreign-born employee seeking work in the United States must be authorized to do so legally.
 Keep in mind, however, that I-9 forms do expire; both employees and employers must pay careful attention to the legitimacy of their documentation in order to legally work and hire foreign-born workers.

-Phillips Dayes Law Firm PC has been defending employee rights for many years.
+Phillips Law Grouphas been defending employee rights for many years.
 We believe in employment law within the United States, as it protects the rights of those who have achieved non-immigrant work authorization.
 If you or a loved one are seeking authorization to work legally in Arizona, our Phoenix immigration attorneys are here to help.

 Foreign-Born Workers in the U.S.

 The United States workforce functions largely due to the significant percentage (15.9 percent) of foreign-born workers.
 In every ten companies in Arizona, more than 1 of them is likely to have at least one or more non-immigrant workers in their organization.
 With this in mind, it is clear that non-immigrant work authorization is essential to the overall functionality of the U.S. workforce.

 Almost half of the foreign-born labor force is made up of Hispanics, accounting for 49 percent of the total number.
 In addition, the Asian population accounts for a significant 22.3 percent of the total foreign-born workforce.
 As the unemployment rate for foreign-born workers continues to go down, it is clear that non-immigrant work authorization is essential to the well-being of the U.S. labor force as a whole.